 24) Who’s going to hold your web developer accountable?

-Hopefully you’re not the type that talks to some fast talking salesman and then says, “Sure, let’s run with it!”
-But since you don’t personally know website design or the many other skills it requires to make a website rank favorably, it will be impossible for you to hold a web developer accountable.
+Hopefully you’re not the type that listens to some fast talking salesman and then says, “Sure, let’s run with it!”
+Since you don’t personally know website design or the many other skills it requires to make a website rank favorably, it will be impossible for you to hold a web developer accountable or even guide them in the right direction.

 25) Who’s keeping an eye on your competitors?